reab5555/Regression-Model-Fit-Evaluator/README.md

 - **Residual Analysis**: Provides a detailed analysis of residuals, including distribution and normality tests.
 - **Variable Relationship Visualization**: Creates scatter plots to show relationships between independent variables and the target variable.
 - **Data Scaling**: Implements feature scaling for better comparison and visualization.
+- **Cross Validation** Built in cross-validation with k number of folds that can be set.
 - **Complexity Assessment**: Evaluates and reports on the complexity of relationships in the data.
 - **User-Friendly Interface**: Built with Gradio for an intuitive, web-based user experience.